pasoevi/innfin/doc/manual.md

 - How effectively you use monster memory.
 - The base value of attack dice.
-- Certain fighting skill threshold uncover cleaving, piercing and stunning attacks (largely depends on character race and weapon use).
+- Certain fighting skill thresholds uncover cleaving, piercing and stunning attacks (largely depends on character race and weapon use).
 - Your defence skill.